bnulzq/MLR-SIF/README.md

 where APAR denotes absorbed photosynthetically active radiation, and the factor 0.5 accounts for the assumption that half of APAR is allocated to PSII.

 In SCOPE, the canopy is stratified into sunlit and shaded leaf fractions.
-Accordingly, all state variables and fluxes relevant to the NPQ- and q<sub>L</sub>-based formulations—including PAR, J<sub>a</sub>, q<sub>L</sub>, and F<sub>e</sub>—are computed separately for sunlit and shaded leaves prior to canopy integration.
+Accordingly, all state variables and fluxes relevant to the NPQ- and q<sub>L</sub>-based formulations, including PAR, J<sub>a</sub>, q<sub>L</sub>, and F<sub>e</sub>, are computed separately for sunlit and shaded leaves prior to canopy integration.

 ### III.2 Canopy-level MLR model